apache/pekko-http/docs/src/main/paradox/common/http-model.md

 [RFC 7230](https://tools.ietf.org/html/rfc7230#section-3.3.3) defines very clear rules for the entity length of HTTP messages.

-Especially this rule requires special treatment in Akka HTTP:
+Especially this rule requires special treatment in Apache Pekko HTTP:

 >
 Any response to a HEAD request and any response with a 1xx